yudheeeeet/mdskel4/README.md

 ## :rotating_light: ERD

-ERD (Entity Relationship Diagram) menampilkan hubungan antara entitas dengan atribut.
-Pada project ini, seluruh atribut pada entitas produk, customer, voucher, dan metode pembayaran berhubungan dengan entitas transaksi.
+ERD (Entity Relationship Diagram) describes the relationship between entities and attributes.
+In this project, all attributes of the product, customer, voucher and payment method entities are related to the transaction entity.

 <p align="center">
   <img width="600" height="400" src="Image/online_shop_erd.png">